About us and submission guidelines

 Fabienne represents adult and YA science fiction, fantasy, horror and related genres, as well as serious non-fiction in the broad history space.
 She is not a great fit for memoir, women's fiction or very spicy stories.

-Helen Lane joined the Ki Agency in 2025.
-She previously worked at The Booker Albert Agency.
-She is also an editor at Jericho Writers.
+Helen Lane joined the Ki Agency in 2025, previously having worked at a US agency.
+She is also a developmental editor.

 She has a BSc in Environmental Science from the University of East Anglia and a postgrad qualification in Acoustics.
 She lives in London with her family and the world’s naughtiest cocker spaniel.